kenji-yamane/pq-deadlock/README.md

-# diffused-mutex
+# P-out-of-Q model deadlock

-Implementation of the Ricart-Agrawala algorithm on a simulation of a distributed system with ipc
+Implementation of the Kshemkalyani-Singhal Algorithm for P-out-of-Q Model on a simulation of a distributed system with ipc

 ## Instructions